 System maturity progress has been significant in FFY 2019.
 The following programs changed from a category of red to yellow: LTSS, Rite Share, and MPP.
-In addition, SNAP and RIW programs changed from yellow to green.
+With the retirement of the MPP IBP, MPP has recently moved from yellow to green.
+In addition, SNAP, CCAP and RIW programs changed from yellow to green.
 It is critical that this momentum is sustained and that additional program areas continue to be addressed and brought to maturity over the course of the next few years.
+The Major Releases in March and July of 2020 have plans to address additional enhancements for LTSS and "special" Medicaid including Presumptive Eligibility, SSI and Protective Classes.
 Continued resource support for this project will be essential to obtaining the overall goals and objectives of UHIP.